 Nebraska Lottery Generates Record Amount for Beneficiaries

-Strong ticket sales and a billion-dollar Mega Millions jackpot run resulted in the second-largest amount of proceeds transferred to the Nebraska Lottery’s beneficiary funds since 1993.
+Strong ticket sales and a billion-dollar Mega Millions jackpot run resulted in the largest amount of proceeds transferred to the Nebraska Lottery’s beneficiary funds since the Lottery was established in 1993.

 The increased transfer amount will have a direct impact in Nebraska.
 Projects funded with lottery proceeds range from critical habitat protection for wildlife and grants to Nebraska college students to enhancements to facilities at the Nebraska State Fair and assistance for problem gamblers.

-Criteria for the use of proceeds are established by the beneficiary funds in accordance with legislative mandates.
+Criteria for proceeds distribution are established by the beneficiary funds in accordance with legislative mandates.
+Every county in Nebraska has received service through grants funded with Nebraska Lottery proceeds.